Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 Derivatives Market: Trading of contracts like futures and options based on underlying securities.

-Commodity Market: Trading of physical goods like gold, oil, etc.
+Commodity Market: Trading of physical goods such as gold, oil, and agricultural products.

-Stock prices are determined by supply and demand.
-If more investors want to buy a stock than sell, the price rises; if more want to sell, the price falls.
+The stock market functions as a platform where buyers and sellers trade shares, with prices determined primarily by supply and demand.
+If more investors want to buy a stock than sell it, the price rises; if more want to sell, the price falls.

 Investors: Individuals or institutions buying or selling shares.